liqotech/liqo/docs/pages/User/Install/platforms/gke.md

 ![](/images/install/gke/01.png)

 Clicking on the `Create` button, you can create a new cluster.
-In the new panel appeared, you can select the desired name and a location for our cluster.
+In the new panel, you can select the desired name and a location for your cluster.

 __NOTE__: So far, Liqo only supports Kubernetes >= 1.19.0 and clusters with a /16 pod CIDR.
-This parameters cannot be changed during the lifecycle of the cluster and should be carefully chosen at cluster creation.
+This parameter cannot be changed during the cluster's lifecycle and should be carefully chosen at cluster creation.

 ![](/images/install/gke/02.png)